supalarry/lem_in/README.md

 ```

 ## Getting Started
-To create a executable that finds smallest amount of steps to get N ants from A to B, run **make** in root folder to get executable called **lem_in**.
+To create an executable that finds smallest amount of steps to get N ants from A to B, run **make** in root folder to get executable called **lem_in**.
 The executable receives input file to start solving it.

 ```
 ./lem_in < map